What to do if you are scared of giving birth

 Trust yourself to beat the fear

 You then have the best chance of bonding well with baby, establishing breastfeeding if this is what you would like to try and moving on with life.
-It doesn’t matter if you birthed wild in the woods with no pain relief or had a section in hospital, if you had choice and were supported your journey will be easy.
+It doesn’t matter if you birthed wild in the woods with no pain relief or had a section in a hospital if you had a choice and were supported your journey will be easy.

 My top tips for active labour:

 - Move – keeping active can help

 - Use water